jnx257/API_pokedex/README.md

 And as a DB, a JSON in the current link <a>https://ifpb.github.io/intin-topicos/desafios/pokedex/code/data/pokedex.json</a>.

 # HTTP METHODS
-My API got five methods:
+My API got five methods:</br>
-GET - shows every pokemon description: name, id, types and a image.
+GET - shows every pokemon description: name, id, types and a image.</br>
-GET (including the pokemon ID in URL) - shows the specific pokemon details.
+GET (including the pokemon ID in URL) - shows the specific pokemon details.</br>
-POST - Add in DB information of a new pokemon (name, type and image).
+POST - Add in DB information of a new pokemon (name, type and image).</br>
 PUT - Change pokemon details.

 # HTML / DEPLOY